surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 The individual waves are equidistant in the table.
 When the shape setting is between two individual waves, they will be mixed to ensure smooth travel.
-You can't edit the wavetable contents directly within Surge, but it is possible to generate custom wavetables with external software.
+You can't edit the wavetable contents directly within Surge XT, but it is possible to generate custom wavetables with external software.

-Surge can also import wavetables containing a **clm** block to indicate loop size (as used by Serum), a **cue** block (as used by various products including Native Instruments) and a **smpl** block.
+Surge XT can also import wavetables containing a **clm** block to indicate loop size (as used by Serum), a **cue** block (as used by various products including Native Instruments) and a **smpl** block.
 Wavetable files without loop information are loaded as one-shots.

 This effectively lets you import various wavetables from other products such as **Serum**.
-All those 3rd party wavetables that have been tested in Surge have been reported to work flawlessly.
+All those 3rd party wavetables that have been tested in Surge XT have been reported to work flawlessly.

 To import custom wavetables, use the wavetable selection bar at the bottom of the oscillator display.
 This is where you can also
 [download additional wavetable content](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Additional-Content).

-Alternatively, you can simply drag and drop any compatible wavetable file anywhere over the Surge interface to load it.
+Alternatively, you can simply drag-and-drop any compatible wavetable file anywhere over the Surge interface to load it.

 You can even create your own wavetables for Surge using [wt-tool](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Creating-Wavetables-For-Surge) or [WaveEdit](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Creating-Wavetables-With-WaveEdit).